jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 $ oc new-project amq-streams
 ```

-Configure cluster operator to watch all namespaces:

-- Edit the `resources/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml` file.
-- Set the value of the **STRIMZI_NAMESPACE** environment variable to *
+This amq-streams cluster operator is Configured to watch to watch all namespaces since the **STRIMZI_NAMESPACE** environment variable from the operator yaml deployment file has the value *

-Since we have configured the Cluster Operator to watch all namespaces, it's required to configure additional ClusterRoleBindings to grant cluster-wide access to the Cluste Operator.
+As we have configured the Cluster Operator to watch all namespaces, it's also required to configure additional ClusterRoleBindings to grant cluster-wide access to the Cluste Operator.

 ```
 $ oc adm policy add-cluster-role-to-user strimzi-cluster-operator-namespaced --serviceaccount strimzi-cluster-operator -n amq-streams